eduvpn/documentation/MULTI_NODE.md

 In this scenario we create a "controller" node that runs the user portal, admin portal and CA. It will share a (virtual) network with the other nodes that are just running OpenVPN.
-This is configured by adding additional pools to `/etc/vpn-server-api/vpn.example/config.yaml`.
+This is configured by adding additional profiles to `/etc/vpn-server-api/vpn.example/config.yaml`.

 **THIS IS CURRENTLY NOT WORKING!!**

-    vpnPools:
+    vpnProfiles:
         internet:
-            poolNumber: 1
+            profileNumber: 1
             displayName: 'Internet Access'
             extIf: eth0
             useNat: true